-Some of the mysteries of Set can be found in the Sethian Gnosis, which forms part of the collection of works attributed to Hermes Trismegistus.
-There we find a unique non-dualistic cosmological trinity, where light and darkness are permeated by spirit or fragrance, forming the matrix for manifestation.
-The mystery deepens with the Gnostic scriptures of Set.
-In Pistis Sophia the name of Jesus is said to be ABERAMENTHO.
-While to most Christians the name is that of a historical personage, the Graeco-Egyptian name clearly means, ‘image (or likeness) of Ra-Menthu’.
 The Coptic name, which begins with alpha and ends with omega, adds Qabalistically to the number 1013.
-The name identifies the Gnostic Christ with Set-Typhon as the Initiator.
-The Qabalah indicates there is more to ‘likeness’ than mere similarity, for the number 1013 is that of syzygy, a word indicative of a method by which one knows ‘through another’.
+There is more to ‘likeness’ than mere similarity, for the number 1013 is that of syzygy, a word indicative of a method by which one knows oneself ‘through another’.
 The polar twin or double is central to the elemental magick of the ancient Egyptian priesthood of Set.
-The surviving fragments of this knowledge were attributed to the Greek god Hermes (Roman Mercury) to obscure the fact that it was derived from Egypt, the ‘black land’ of Khem-menthu.
+The surviving fragments of this knowledge were attributed to the Greek god Hermes (Roman Mercury) to obscure the fact that it was derived from Egypt, the ‘black land’ of Khem-mentu.

-We tend to focus on the spiritual and magical import of the Capricorn solstice, since the industrial commercialisation of Christmas sweeps all else away.
-The hedonist revelry is all the more bizarre considering its principal icon, Santa, is derived from an obscure Roman Catholic anointed luminary, St Nicholas!
-Nonetheless, three days after the winter solstice the Light is most certainly born into the darkness of the world—whether the world cares or not.
+The hedonist revelry of Christmas is all the more bizarre when we consider that its principal icon, Santa, is derived from an obscure Roman Catholic anointed luminary, St Nicholas.
+Nonetheless, three days after the winter solstice the light is most certainly born into the darkness of the world—though profane humanity neither knows nor cares.

 The Egyptian and Thelemic New Year

-The ancient Egyptians marked the New Year by the reappearance of Sirius or Set, ‘who came first before the gods’.
+The ancient Egyptians marked the New Year by the reappearance of Sirius or Set, ‘Who came first before the gods’.
 The appearance of Sirius coincided with the Nile flood.
-Though it is a break from mainstream tradition, the Thelemic New Year begins with the Capricorn solstice.
+Esoteric Thelema has the New Year beginning with the Capricorn solstice, not the Aries equinox.
 So far as nature is concerned, this is so obvious as not to require an explanation.
-We could also term this the Qabalistic or Platonic New Year, while bearing in mind that Plato learned it all from the Egyptian priesthood.
-So let us focus on Khem.
-Set was, and is, the Opener of the Year, and for that reason was always present at the coronation of a pharaoh.
-As the child of Nuit he is her manifesting star.
-Now if we follow the natural progression of that wondrous Decad, the Tree of Life, we will see how the year is mapped out in spiritual terms and follows the Sword and Serpent, evolution and involution:
+We could also term this the commencement of the Qabalistic or Platonic New Year, while bearing in mind that Plato learned it all from the Egyptian priesthood.
+In the land of Khem, Set was, and is, the Opener of the Year, and for that reason was always present at the coronation of a pharaoh.
+As the child of Nuit, he is her manifesting star.
+As declared in Liber AL, I: 1–2, the opening of the book,

-3. See The Flaming Sword Sepher Sephiroth Volume Two.
+3. See The Flaming Sword Sepher Sephiroth Volume Two [Ordo Astri].